javigs82/ecommerce-basket/README.md

 ## Assumptions

+ - Database is not the purpose of this ReleaseCandidate, so `in memory access` is implemented.
  - **Catalog service** will provide info about items, so ` CatalogAdapter.java` returns hardcoded results
  - **Marketing service** will provide info discounts, so `MarketingAdapter.java`